-Named in 1979 as the first Chair of the Senate Aging Committee, Senator Farley authored many significant laws benefiting senior citizens, including the nation's first hospice law, the law creating a program of respite care for the elderly, the prohibition of mandatory retirement policies, and repeal of the State income tax on the first $20,000 of pensions and annuities.
+Named in 1979 as the first Chair of the Senate Aging Committee, Senator Farley authored many significant laws benefiting senior citizens, including the nation's first hospice law, the law creating a program of respite care for the elderly, the prohibition of mandatory retirement policies, and elimination of the State income tax on the first $20,000 of pensions and annuities.
 He was the Senate sponsor of the Community Services for the Elderly Law, which has been a model for other states.
-Senator Farley's concern for the elderly and other vulnerable citizens has continued.
-In 1997, he was named Catholic Legislator of the Year, recognizing his contributions in human services.
-Senator Farley led efforts which, in 2002, established a Volunteer Physicians Project in Schenectady, offering free basic medical care to uninsured citizens.
+He also played a leading role in the development of the EPIC (Elderly Pharmaceutical Insurance Coverage) Program to assist seniors with the cost of their prescription drugs.

-In January 1985, Senator Farley was appointed Chair of the Senate Committee on Environmental Conservation.
+In January 1985, Senator Farley was appointed Chair of the Senate Environmental Conservation Committee.
 In his first year, he was successful in revitalizing the State Superfund Program.
 He subsequently sponsored the 1986 Environmental Quality Bond Act, which provided $1.45 billion for hazardous waste site cleanup, land acquisition, historic preservation, and urban cultural parks.